 Palomar Observer Information

 Observing at Palomar begins with the semi-annual calls for telescope time proposals issued by the various Palomar constituencies:

 The COO Proposal Solicitation link has Caltech-specific information on the Palomar proposal process, but some of this information may be of interest to astronomers from other constituencies as well.
 In particular we call your attention to the Caltech Target of Opportunity Observing (ToO) page (including both TOO policy and ToO log), and the Caltech Large Project proposals.
-Caltech proposals are also solicited for a limited percentage of time on the 60-inch telescope automated system and 48 inch Samuel Oschin Schmidt Telescope equipped with the Palomar Transient Factory wide-field camera system.
-The daily observing schedule for all telescopes is set based on the institutional allocations made after proposal review.
+Caltech proposals are also solicited for a limited percentage of time on the 60-inch telescope (P60) and Samuel Oschin 48-inch Telescope (P48).

 Observers coming to Palomar may want to review these

 Palomar Telescope/Instrumentation Resources